Set up packages for lecture. Don't worry about understanding this code, but

 Flipping coins¶

-Step 1: Figure out how to do one experiment¶
+Step 1: Figure out how to run the experiment once¶

 coins = np.random.choice(['Heads', 'Tails'], 100)